DeNA/Anjin/README.md

 For example, if you want `UGUIMonkeyAgent` to work for all Scenes, set `Scene Agent Maps` to empty, and set Set the `Fallback Agent` to an `UGUIMonkeyAgent`'s .asset file.

-##### Observer Agent
+##### Scene Crossing Agents

-Set the Agents to always be launched in parallel, independent of `Scene Agent Maps` and `Fallback Agent`.
+Set the Agents to run by scene crossing, independent of `Scene Agent Maps` and `Fallback Agent`.
-As of v1.0.0, `EmergencyExitAgent` is assumed to be used.
-If you need to launch multiple Agents in parallel, use `ParallelCompositeAgent`.

-Note that the Agents set here will be destroyed and created each time a new Scene is loaded.
-It is **NOT** set to `DontDestroyOnLoad`.
+The specified agents will have the same lifespan as Autopilot (i.e., use `DontDestroyOnLoad`) for specifying, e.g., `LogMessageHandlerAgent` and `UGUIEmergencyExitAgent`.

 #### Autopilot Run Settings